open-component-model/ocm-website/content/docs/controller/controller-reference/ocm-controller/component-version.md

   security: <BASE64>
 ```

-### References

-`.spec.references` is an optional field that can be used to configure parameters for the handling of component references.
-Component references are employed when creating aggregated components.

-### Expand

-`.spec.references.expand` is an optional boolean field that indicates whether the component descriptor for all component references that are present in the "root" component descriptor should also be retrieved and stored in the cluster.

 ### Suspend

 `.spec.suspend` is an optional field to suspend the reconciliation of a ComponentVersion.
 When set to true, the controller will stop reconciling the ComponentVersion.
 When the field is set to false or removed, it will resume.